tapunict/System-Stats-By-Keylogger/README.md

     2. Sentiment analysis
 - For Windows and Time:
     1. Type of window classification (social, game, utility, others)
-    2. Some statistics about usage:
-        - How much time the user spends on each category of windows
+    2. How much time the user spends on each category of windows
-        - How much time the user spends using the PC
+    3. How much time the user spends using the PC

 Additionally, this project was created as an exam project, to test and practice the following skills:
 * Knowledge of Docker